PhoenixTales/wiki.gothicarchive.org/characters.md

 - his role appears to overlap with that of _The Invisible Man_ and _Shadow Baron_
 - in alpha build known referred as `EBR_104 Aussenminister`

+## Fortuno
+- Templar in design doc `Story 3.3 draft`, in the final release took over drug-distributor role of _Ka Limae_
+- `aggressive, looking for a fight`, `day guard at the main entrance`

 ## Havil
 - _Novice_ only mentioned in design doc `Story 3.3 draft`
 - `unreliable, likes to provoke`